-The VacMaster VWM510 acuum cleaner and its wheel kit arrived in two boxes about 5 days after I placed the order.
-It was an absolutely beautiful October day so I was delighted to do the vacuum cleaner unboxing right away.
+The VacMaster VWM510 vacuum cleaner and its wheel kit arrived in two boxes about 5 days after I placed the order.
+It was a beautiful October.
+I was delighted to stay outside while I unboxed my new garage vac.
 Moonlight and Sunshine (Reboot My Garage doggies) helped inspect the goods.

 The day after I put it together, my oven door broke into a thousand pieces of glass in the kitchen (I was cleaning it and pushed too hard on some loosened fasteners).
-The video below is me using this garage vacuum to clean up the glass.
+In this video, I am using my new garage vacuum to clean up the oven glass.

 Ordering the VacMaster VWM510

-I wanted the vacuum cleaner on wall (and off of the floor).
-But I also wanted wheels for using it as a wet vac.
-And the wheels are good for just general portability.
-Without wheels, I was going to have to carry it, which would be way too annoying for my old back.
+I wanted the vacuum cleaner on the wall and not on the floor.
+However, I also wanted wheels for using it as a wet vac.
+In addition, the wheels are good for just general portability.
+Without wheels, I was going to have to carry it, which would be excessively annoying for my old back.